DerMolo/JAMLIST.FM/DEPLOY_TO_GITHUB.md

 ### 4. Add Repository Secrets (for GitHub Actions)

 If you plan to use CI/CD:
-- Settings → Secrets and variables → Actions
+- Settings, then Secrets and variables, then Actions
 - Add: `DATABASE_URL`, `NEXTAUTH_SECRET`, etc.

 ---

-## 🔄 Future Updates
+## Future Updates

 ### Making Changes and Pushing